vgopal02/CoffeeQuiz/README.md

         -   The top left corner shows the question counter and right corner has score counter.
         -   The main body of the page has the question which gets picked in random from a database of questions which has been hardcoded.
         -   The user has the opportunity to play 5 questions.
-        -   The correct answer will get highlighted in green and the user will get points which is added to their score .
+        -   The correct answer will get highlighted in green and the user will get 10 points which is added to their score .
         -   The incorrect answer will get highlighted in red and the user will not get any points.
 However , no points are deducted for the incorrect answer.
+        -   There is a 1 second delay after the user answers a question before moving to the next one.
         -   There is an "exit" button at the bottom of the screen which allows the user to quit the quiz and return to home page at any time.

 <p align="center">